by Dr. C.H. Weaver M.D. updated 9/2021

-A phase III pivotal clinical trial has determined that Jakafi® (ruxolitinib) is more effective than other available therapies in for reducing symptoms and improving clinical outcomes for patients with polycythemia vera (PV).
-These findings were published in the New England Journal of Medicine.
+A phase III pivotal clinical trial has determined that Jakafi® (ruxolitinib) is more effective than other available therapies in reducing symptoms and improving clinical outcomes for patients with polycythemia vera (PV).
 In the current COVID-19 era oral therapy with Jakifi can also decrease and delay phlebotomy which helps patients avoid unnecessary prolonged clinic visits and maintain effective social distancing.

 About Polycythemia Vera

 Polycythemia vera is a slow-growing type of blood cancer that belongs to a group of blood disorders called myeloproliferative neoplasms (MPN).
 In these disorders, the bone marrow cells that produce blood cells develop and function abnormally.
 In PV the bone marrow makes too many blood cells, particularly red blood cells.
 These excess cells thicken the blood and can cause complications, such as a risk of blood clots or bleeding.
 Without treatment, PV can be life threatening and can eventually progress to more serious blood cancers, such as myelofibrosis or acute leukemia.
 Effective treatment, however, can significantly decrease risks and complications.